Chemaclass/php-best-practices/README.md

 * [Meaningful Names](/technical-skills/meaningful-names.md)

-Attempt always to the minimum scope of your variables, methods, and classes.:
+Attempt always to the minimum scope of your variables, methods, and classes:

 * [Minimum Scope](/technical-skills/minimum-scope.md)